 Where and how is my money invested?

-The fund follows a consistent but evolving and logical investment theme.
-The manager, Anthony Eaton, has applied the same philosophy and principles over the last 15 years.
+This global equity fund follows a consistent but evolving and logical investment theme.
+The fund manager, Anthony Eaton, has applied the same philosophy and principles over the last 15 years.
 His investment process is focused on producing compounding returns, with a view to generating growth over the long term.

 Our belief is that trends determine events.
 The overarching trend for the foreseeable future is the expansion of the global middle-class population, which is projected to rise from 3.3 billion today to 5.3 billion* by 2030 (i.e. by 200 million each year).
 During this decade, global middle-class spend is projected to increase by around 80%**.
 The fund looks to take advantage of the consequences of such a dramatic rise in global demand.

 By 2030, around 75% of the global middle-class population is likely to live in Asia.
-Our investment strategy is, to a large extent, to invest in businesses, regardless of their location, who service the needs and aspirations of this population.
-As such, the fund is not restricted by geography or index categorisation.
+Anthony Eaton's investment strategy is, to a large extent, to invest in businesses, regardless of their location, who service the needs and aspirations of this population.
+As such, the investment fund is not restricted by geography or index categorisation.

 * Brookings, 28 February 2017.